 A recent article from MoneySense.ca discusses both of these asset allocation rules, but also points out that how much you contribute to your retirement account is ultimately much more important than your percent in equities versus fixed income.
 This is so important, I’m going to say it again.
 How much you invest is ultimately much more important than your allocation between stocks, bonds, and other investments.

 More important than rules, is your own tolerance for risk.
 If a large decline in the value of your retirement fund would keep you wake at night, then consider having less invested in equity regardless of what the rules of thumb say.

 How are YOUR Investments Allocated?

-In a recent article, I wrote about how James asked “Will there be a stock market crash in 2020?”
+In a past article, I wrote about how James asked “Will there be a stock market crash in 2020?”
 He was concerned because of a long bull run in the market, but he also didn’t want to pull out of investing too soon and miss out on potential gains.
 My short advice to him was that if he is investing for retirement, he should go more risky.
 If he’s saving up to buy a house, he should not.
 He said he was doing both.

 Thinking about your own financial planning goals, do you know how your investments are allocated?
 Pick up a copy of my investment planner worksheet to help you make investing decisions that are right for your own needs.ADD_THIS_TEXT

 2. Remember, this is Why you have Bonds and Cash

 History has shown that investing in stocks over the long term will give you big gains that you need to beat inflation.
 In the long run.
 In the short run, sometimes equity goes down, and it can take a while to recoup those losses.

 But you probably aren’t invested 100% in equities, are you.
 The other big component of your investments is likely bonds.
 Do bonds go up when stock markets go down?
 Sometimes.